 The University of Texas at Dallas

 The University of Texas at Dallas offers more than 140 programs of study across eight academic schools.
-Subject areas of excellence include business, science, engineering, and the arts.
-UTD was also recently named as a best value public university by Forbes in their list of America’s Best Value Colleges.
+Subject areas of excellence include business, science, engineering, and the liberal arts.
+UT Dallas was also recently named as a best value public university by Forbes in their list of America’s Best Value Colleges.

-In this Bachelor of Science in business administration, you have the option of taking a concentration in innovation and entrepreneurship.
+Through the Bachelor of Science in business administration, you the option of earning a concentration in innovation and entrepreneurship.
 You’ll gain an in-depth understanding of the process of establishing, growing, and running your own venture, with 12 credit hours of core courses included.

-According to the program page, this program was ranked at No. 23 by The Princeton Review for being a top school for entrepreneurship.
+According to the UT Dallas’ program page, this undergraduate business program was ranked at No. 23 by The Princeton Review for being a top school for entrepreneurship.
 The faculty includes experienced CEO’s, CTO’s, and company founders from a variety of business fields, too.
 And with a Startup Launch course, you’ll be able to validate your concept and apply for seed funding of up to $5,000.

 Undergraduate tuition and fees at the University of Texas at Dallas are approximately $13,500 for residents of Texas.
 Out-of-state or international students pay approximately $38,200 by comparison.
 The average amount of financial aid from scholarships and grants is around $10,600.